Scoliosis

 • Provide privacy.
 Provide privacy and protect the child’s modesty.

 • Assess emotional status.
-Be sensitive to the emotional state of the child; the family caregivers also may be upset but trying to hide it for the child’s sake.
+Be sensitive to the emotional state of the child; the family caregivers also may be upset but try to hide it for the child’s sake.

 Nursing Diagnoses